-- She always brings her dog (that yappy little mutt) when she comes to visit.
+- She always brings her dog (the little one that barks at me) when she comes to visit.

-- This month’s sales figures are sure to wow you.
+- This month’s sales figures are noteworthy.
 (Chances are, you’ll be really impressed.)

 - Sure, I can meet you on Tuesday at 1 p.m.
 (I wonder if she’ll really show up this time.)

 When you refer to something that commonly goes by an acronym or initialism, write it out fully and use parentheses to show its shortened version.
 You only need to do this the first time it appears in your writing; you can just use the acronym or initialism afterward.